 And that’s my WHY.

-I discovered that exercise can change your entire life, and it has and continues to change mine for the better.
+I discovered that exercise can change your entire life, and it has, and continues to change mine for the better.

-I recommend to all my new clients before they start to do these 3 things: (this is a very brief overview of the actual process):
+I recommend to all my new clients before they start to do these 3 things:

+My why has changed over the years.
+Now it’s about being healthy for my children, and being able to be active with them, play soccer with them, and stay strong as I age.
 Once you identify your internal motivation, it will always be there to guide you, push you and help you remember WHY you started on this journey.